 Solution Focused Practice is a change-focused approach to enabling people of all ages to make progress in their lives by emphasising what is wanted in the future, amplifying successes and highlighting the capacities and skills available to support progress.

-Grounded in the reality of the day to day challenges of school life, Solution Focused Practice in Schools: 80 ideas and strategies offers dynamic, practical, down to earth and jargon-free applications of the SF approach that can create energy and movement in even the toughest of situations.
+Grounded in the reality of the day-to-day challenges of school life, Solution Focused Practice in Schools: 80 Ideas and Strategies offers dynamic, practical, down-to-earth and jargon-free applications of the Solution Focused (SF) approach that can create energy and movement in even the toughest of situations.